druce/Pizza/README.md

 - `pip install qgrid`
 - `jupyter nbextension enable --py --sys-prefix qgrid`

-See requirements.txt for additional requirements
+See `requirements.txt` for additional requirements

-To run web app locally with docker app server
+Web app also available: to run locally with docker app server
 - `docker build . -t pizza`
 - `docker run -p 8181:80 --name pizza --rm pizza &`
-- open index.html or `npm start`
+- open index.html or `npm start` (for development, this also runs node services to compile `styles.scss` to `styles.css` and refresh automatically on changes to index.html or main.js)

-To deploy the web app to Amazon Container Service see `deploy.md`
+To deploy the web app to Amazon Container Service see [`deploy.md`](deploy.md)

 | Name	| Address | GMaps rating | Yelp rating | Foursquare rating | nratings | bayes_score |
 | ----	| ------- | ------------ | ----------- | ----------------- | -------- | ----------- |